 Regulating the number of visitors for safe social distancing:

 - Our museum will be operating at a reduced capacity per Pennsylvania requirements.
 Currently, we are limiting each trolley to 25 people.

 Staff training and procedures:

 - Masks will be required for all Pennsylvania Trolley Museum staff, volunteers, and contractors.

-- All returning staff members and volunteers will learn the proper way to wear a mask, wash hands, maintain social distancing, and other safety protocols.
+- All staff members and volunteers have learned the proper way to wear a mask, wash hands, maintain social distancing, and other safety protocols.